Russell Wilson keeps the faith, and Brian Schottenheimer says the Seahawks must adjust sooner

 “You want to trust your game plan going in,” Wilson said.

-Both Schottenheimer and Wilson also noted that Seattle moved it well on the first drive, going 57 yards on nine plays, including a 24-yard pass to Tyler Lockett, to take a 3-0 lead.
+Schottenheimer and Wilson noted the Seahawks moved it well on the first drive, going 57 yards on nine plays, including a 24-yard pass to Tyler Lockett, to take a 3-0 lead.

 The Seahawks also had just enough success early to possibly be convinced their plan would work, moving into Giants territory on all but one of six first-half drives.

-Failing on a third-and-two run and then a fourth-and-one pass on the first two drives of the second half began to seal Seattle’s fate.
+Failing on a third-and-2 run and a fourth-and-1 pass on the first two drives of the second half began to seal the Seahawks’ fate.

-Many questioned the call on the fourth down, from Seattle’s 48-yard line, to have Wilson roll out instead of handing the ball to Chris Carson, who had 56 yards on nine carries to that point (but had gotten stuffed for no gain on third-and-two on the previous drive).
+Many questioned the call on the fourth down, from Seattle’s 48-yard line, to have Wilson roll out instead of handing the ball to Chris Carson, who had 56 yards on nine carries to that point (but had gotten stuffed for no gain on third-and-2 on the previous drive).

 It was one of four fourth-down plays that have failed the past two weeks.